 A far-more successful approach is based on understanding the buyer’s sense of value.
 Doing so can easily result in the customer leaving the showroom having bought a bigger, more expensive, higher-specification car than they originally intended, yet is both delighted and excited with their decision to buy.

-We’ve all heard people say, “I know it’s a lot of money, but…” or, “I know I can’t really afford it, but…” when they’ve spent more on a purchase than they originally intended to, yet are still very happy they’ve done so.
+We’ve all heard people say (or said it ourselves), “I know it’s a lot of money, but…” or, “I know I can’t really afford it, but…” when they’ve spent more on a purchase than they originally intended to, yet are still really happy they did so.
 That’s because it was a value-based purchase.

 Some people don’t spend money on designer clothes, fine dining, jewellery or art, yet they travel abroad on family holidays, drive a nice car (or two) and have huge flat-screen TVs in their house and multi-channel subscription streaming services.
 Their choices are simply a display of what they value the most.
 Spending £240 on a pair of designer jeans is no different.
 To the buyer, it represents excellent value for money because of how it makes them feel.

 Setting out your stall

 For a car showroom, marketing is demonstrated in several ways.
-These include organising the advertising; setting-up the window displays and signage; cleaning the cars inside and out to within an inch of their lives; putting up banners and posters.
+These include organising advertising; setting-up the window displays and signage; cleaning the cars inside and out until pristine; putting up banners and posters.

-It will also include making sure a variety of drinks are available; cleaning the forecourt, and making sure prospects feel really welcome and at ease so they want to come in and look around.
-It’s all about creating interest and drawing-in the lookers.
+It will also include making sure a variety of drinks are available; cleaning the forecourt and making sure prospects feel welcome, at ease so and happy to come in and look around.
+It’s all about creating interest and drawing-in the browsers.

-The sales department’s job is simply to convert the lookers into buyers and, when they drive their shiny new car is being driven home by its new owner, the salesperson’s job is done.
+The sales department’s job is only to convert the lookers into buyers and, when the shiny new car is being driven home by its new owner, the salesperson’s job is done.
 It’s a win-win.

-But what about the welcome/information pack left in the car; the letter they receive a few days later thanking them for the purchase and wishing them many enjoyable miles; the refer-a-friend code that will pocket them £200 on a successful sale; the reminder sent when their car needs a service; the “any problems, we’re only a phone call away,” and so on?
-That’s all marketing, and it’s that long-term thinking which will create another opportunity for a second or third sale further down the line AND referrals.
+What about the welcome/information pack left in the car; the letter they receive a few days later thanking them for the purchase and wishing them many enjoyable miles; the refer-a-friend code that will see them pocket £200 on a successful sale; the reminder sent when their car needs a service; the “any problems, we’re only a phone call away,” and so on?
+That’s all marketing, and it’s that long-term thinking designed to create another opportunity for a second or third sale further down the line, AND referrals.

 Sales and Marketing teams working together

-Nobody understands the mood of buyers like a front-line salesperson does.
+Nobody understands the mood or the mindset of buyers like a front-line salesperson does.

 They’re out there and in the moment, listening to prospects’ needs.
 They read body language.
 They listen for telltale phrases.
 They know what’s going on, and what people do and don’t want.
 Yet it’s so often the case that Marketing never thinks to ask Sales about this before they create a marketing campaign.

-Equally, you’d think the sales department would be keen to ensure the marketing department is focusing its campaigns around the knowledge and information gained [by sales], to help make the sales process smoother.
+Equally, it’s reasonable to think the sales department would be keen to ensure the marketing department is focusing its campaigns around the knowledge and information gained [by sales], to help make the sales process smoother.

 Whether separate or combined, the two departments need to work together, holistically.
 It’s not meant to be a competition or one-upmanship, even though salespeople typically take all the glory for closing the deal.

 Without salespeople to sell, there’s no point in carrying-out marketing.
-Without marketing activity to whet prospects’ appetite and pique their desire to buy, sales are much harder to achieve and will, potentially, be of lower value.
+Without marketing activity to whet prospects’ appetite and pique their desire to buy, sales are much harder to achieve and will, potentially, be of lower value too.